Date of Award

 school gardens, school kitchen gardens, nutrition, environmental science, sustainability, local food

 Recommended CitationMeltzer, Jeffrey, "School Gardens: Cultivating a Child’s Nutritional Habits, Environmental Knowledge, and Sustainability Practices" (2015).
 Honors Theses.
 Paper 754.

 Colby College theses are protected by copyright.
 They may be viewed or downloaded from this site for the purposes of research and scholarship.
 Reproduction or distribution for commercial purposes is prohibited without written permission of the author.

-Agricultural Education Commons, Agricultural Science Commons, Australian Studies Commons, Biodiversity Commons, Child Psychology Commons, Civic and Community Engagement Commons, Curriculum and Instruction Commons, Environmental Studies Commons, Food Security Commons, Home Economics Commons, Other Nutrition Commons, Science and Mathematics Education Commons, Social and Cultural Anthropology Commons, Terrestrial and Aquatic Ecology Commons
+Agricultural Education Commons, Agricultural Science Commons, Australian Studies Commons, Biodiversity Commons, Child Psychology Commons, Civic and Community Engagement Commons, Curriculum and Instruction Commons, Environmental Studies Commons, Family and Consumer Sciences Commons, Food Security Commons, Other Nutrition Commons, Science and Mathematics Education Commons, Social and Cultural Anthropology Commons, Terrestrial and Aquatic Ecology Commons